Robotics & Controls Engineer

 About

-I am a mechanical engineer with expertise in human-robotic interaction and simulation of human movement.
-I recently completed my PhD at Stanford University where I researched exoskeleton control strategies to assist human locomotion and developed musculoskeletal simulations to estimate joint loading.
-I have a strong technical background in control systems, dynamics, optimization, software development, biomechanics, mechatronics, and machine learning.Interested in chatting?
+I am a mechanical engineer with expertise in human-robot interaction.
+As a Systems Analyst at Intuitive Surgical, I develop control algorithms for minimally invasive surgical robotics.
+I completed my PhD at Stanford University where I researched exoskeleton control strategies to assist human locomotion and developed musculoskeletal simulations to estimate joint loading.
+I have a strong technical background in control systems, robotics, dynamics, optimization, software development, biomechanics, mechatronics, and machine learning.Interested in chatting?
 Get in touch!

 Curriculum vitae